The 10 Best Family Holiday Destinations for 2020

 The Maldives is no longer exclusively a honeymoon destination and has a number of family-friendly resorts these days.
 A Maldives family holiday is one of the best all-inclusive family holidays you will ever have.
 Who can resist the temptation of a tropical island with perfectly white sand and impossibly turquoise waters?

-Granted, it’s not going to make it onto a list of cheap family holidays, but everyone should have a bucket list, right?
+Granted, it’s not going to make it onto a list of cheap family holiday destinations, but everyone should have a bucket list, right?
 Having said that, there are plenty of budget accommodation options on islands not owned by the big resorts, so you can actually have a budget Maldivian holiday if you don’t need all the frills.

 We stayed at the Centara Grand Island Resort & Spa.
 If you’d like more information, check out our review of the Centara Grand Island Resort & Spa.
 Sometimes you’ll find great deals if you book direct with Centara.

 The Maldives enjoys warm weather all year round, but the rainy season runs from May to November.
 High season is December to March and prices increase accordingly.